 He first got involved in nonprofit work in the early 2000’s as a volunteer, and founded the ALS Association Alabama Chapter after his son was diagnosed with ALS at age 20.
 He served as Chairman of the Chapter for 10 years and now serves on the national Board of the ALS Association.

-Stuart utilized his unusual background spanning both the for-profit and non-profit sectors and became the CEO of the Community Foundation of Greater Huntsville in 2013, where he has worked with dozens of individuals, families and corporate officers to develop unique solutions for their charitable giving objectives.
+Stuart utilized his unusual background spanning both the for-profit and non-profit sectors and became the CEO of the Community Foundation of Greater Huntsville until July of 2019.
+While he was with the foundation he worked with dozens of individuals, families and corporate officers to develop unique solutions for their charitable giving objectives.
 The Community Foundation focuses on nonprofit capacity building through grantmaking and presenting NonProfit University (NPU), an annual comprehensive professional development conference.
 They convene funders, community leaders and nonprofit agencies to identify and tackle challenging problems affecting the community through collective impact programs.

 Stuart is a graduate of Leadership Huntsville Class 26 and a member of Leadership Alabama Class XXIX.
 He serves on the Advisory Board for Ditto Landing in south Huntsville.